 Reporting Police Misconduct in Tasmania

+The management of complaints about police misconduct in Tasmania are covered by the Police Service Act 2003, the Ombudsman Act 1978 and the Integrity Commission Act 2009.
 Most complaints about police misconduct are dealt with by Tasmania Police, but more serious allegations can be dealt with by the Ombudsman or the Integrity Commission.
 The Ombudsman also has the power to review investigations conducted by Tasmania Police to ensure the complaint was managed appropriately.
+This article deals with reporting police misconduct in Tasmania.

 Unless you choose to remain anonymous, you will be advised when your complaint is received and of the progress of the investigation.